Henry L. Benning: Personal life

 On September 12, 1839, Benning married Mary Howard Jones of Columbus, Georgia.
 Mary was the daughter of the Honorable Seaborn Jones, a prominent attorney, former Georgia Secretary of State, and United States Representative.
-Henry and Mary were married for twenty-nine years.
+The couple had ten children during their twenty-nine year marriage, including an infant son who died within hours of birth and three daughters who died of childhood diseases.
+Five Benning daughters survived their parents.
+Daughter Louise married Samuel Spencer, a railroad executive.

 Years before Margaret Mitchell published her Civil War novel, Gone with the Wind, she wrote an article in the Atlanta Constitution (December 20, 1925) in which she referenced the Benning family and their experiences during the war.

-Regarding Mary Benning, Ms. Mitchell wrote, "She was a tiny woman, frail and slight, but possessed of unusual endurance and a lion’s heart.
+Regarding Mary Benning, Mitchell wrote, "She was a tiny woman, frail and slight, but possessed of unusual endurance and a lion’s heart.
 The battles she fought at home were those of nearly every Southern woman, but her burdens were heavier than most.
 Left in complete charge of a large plantation, this little woman, who was the mother of ten children, was as brave a soldier at home as ever her husband was on the Virginia battlefields.
 She saw to it that the crops were gathered, the children fed and clothed, and the Negroes cared for.
 To her fell the work of superintending the weaving and spinning of enough cloth, not only to clothe her own children and servants, but also Confederate soldiers.
 While her husband was away she buried her aged father, whose end was hastened by the war."

-Following her research and article on the Bennings, Mitchell wrote her novel of the Civil War, and many of her descriptions of the Bennings are reflected in the lives of the O'Haras and others.
+Many of her descriptions of the Bennings are reflected in the lives of the O'Haras and others in the novel.

-Shortly after the Civil War, Mary Benning died suddenly on June 28, 1868.
-Henry's firstborn son, Seaborn Jones Benning, died of consumption on December 12, 1874.
-As a widower, Henry Benning suffered a stroke and died on July 10, 1875.
-The couple had a total of ten children, including an infant son who died within hours of birth and three daughters (Sarah Elizabeth, Caroline Matilda and Anna Malinda) who died of childhood diseases.
-Five Benning daughters (Mary Howard, Augusta Jones, Louisa Vivian, Anna Caroline, and Sarah Jones) survived their parents.

-While all of Benning's daughters were accomplished women, it is noteworthy that Louisa Vivian was married to Samuel Spencer.
-Spencer served as a young cavalryman during the Civil War and rode under the command of General Nathan Bedford Forrest.
-After the war, Spencer attained great prominence as a railroad tycoon, and he is known today as the "Father of the Southern Railroad System."

-Legacy
+Death and legacy

+On his way to a court appearance on July 10, 1875, Benning had a stroke (termed apoplexy at the time).
+He died in Columbus and was buried in Linwood Cemetery.
+He had survived his wife, Mary Benning, by about seven years.
+HIs firstborn son, Seaborn Jones Benning, had died of consumption on December 12, 1874.